 Animated Films

 Cameron originally hails from Calgary but has most recently been living in Vancouver after graduating from Emily Carr University with a bachelor’s degree in 2D and Experimental Animation.
 Her films have screened across North America, as well as in France and New Zealand.
-Her film practice consists of an amalgamation of physical materials, with a focus on 2D media on paper, including ink, pencil crayon and pastels.
+Her film practice consists of many different physical materials, with a focus on 2D media on paper, including ink, pencil crayon and pastels.

 between you and me (2023)